loda-lang/loda-cpp/README.md

 # LODA Interpreter and Miner (C++)

-LODA is an assembly language, a computational model and a tool for mining integer sequences.
-You can use it to search programs that calculate integer sequences from the [On-Line Encyclopedia of Integer Sequences®](http://oeis.org/) (OEIS®).
+[LODA](https://loda-lang.org) is an assembly language, a computational model and a tool for mining integer sequences.
+You can use it to mine programs that compute sequences from the [On-Line Encyclopedia of Integer Sequences®](http://oeis.org/) (OEIS®).

 This repository ([loda-cpp](https://github.com/loda-lang/loda-cpp)) contains an implementation of the [LODA language](https://loda-lang.github.io/spec) in C++ including an interpreter, an optimizer and a miner.
 The miner is used to generate LODA programs for integer sequences from the OEIS which are stored in [loda-programs](https://github.com/loda-lang/loda-programs).